AuReMe/mpwt/README.rst

     ├── species_3
     ..

-2. with this option, you will only have the dat files, for example:
+- with --md/dat_extraction, you will only have the dat files, for example:

 .. code-block:: text